Leek: Etymology

-Form

-Rather than forming a tight bulb like the onion, the leek produces a long cylinder of bundled leaf sheaths that are generally blanched by pushing soil around them (trenching).
-They are often sold as small seedlings in flats that are started early in greenhouses to be planted as weather permits.
-Once established in the garden, leeks are hardy; many varieties can be left in the ground during the winter to be harvested as needed.

-Cultivars

-Leek cultivars may be treated as a single cultivar group, e.g., as A. ampeloprasum 'Leek Group.'
-The cultivars can be subdivided in several ways, but the most common types are "summer leeks," intended for harvest in the season when planted, and overwintering leeks, meant to be harvested in the spring of the year following planting.
-Summer leek types are generally smaller than overwintering types; overwintering types are generally more strongly flavored.
-Cultivars include 'King Richard' and 'Tadorna Blue.'

-Growing
+Cultivation

-Leeks are easy to grow from seed and tolerate standing in the field for an extended harvest, which takes place up to 6 months from planting.
-The soil in which it is grown has to be loose and drained well; leeks can be grown in the same regions where onions can be grown.
-Leeks usually reach maturity in autumn.
-Leeks can be bunched and harvested early when they are about the size of a finger or pencil, or they can be thinned and allowed to grow to a much larger mature size.
-Hilling leeks can produce better specimens.
+Leeks must be grown in soil that is loose and drained well; they can be grown in the same regions where onions can be grown.
+Leeks may be seeded directly, but are more typically sown at high density in seed-beds before being transplanted into the field.
+This happens at 12 weeks, when they have reached the thickness of a pencil.

+The optimum temperature for growth is around 20 C. Leeks are more cold-tolerant than other cultivated Allium species and can be produced year-round in Europe.
+They tolerate standing in the field for an extended harvest, which takes place up to 6 months from planting.

+Pests and diseases

 Leeks suffer from insect pests, including the thrips species Thrips tabaci and the leek moth.
 Leeks are also susceptible to leek rust (Puccinia allii).

-Cuisine
+Damage from thrips is greatest when under water stress in hot, dry weather.
+In these conditions, insect reproduction occurs quickly while plant growth is slowed.
+Thrips can be controlled by chemical pesticides and by intercropping with legumes or other plants.

+Varieties

+Leek cultivars may be treated as a single cultivar group, e.g., as A. ampeloprasum 'Leek Group'.
+The cultivars can be subdivided in several ways, but the most common types are "summer leeks", intended for harvest in the season when planted, and overwintering leeks, meant to be harvested in the spring of the year following planting.
+Summer leek types are generally smaller than overwintering types; overwintering types are generally more strongly flavored.
+Cultivars include 'King Richard' and 'Tadorna Blue'.

+Culinary use

 Leeks have a mild, onion-like taste.
 In its raw state, the vegetable is crunchy and firm.
 The edible portions of the leek are the white base of the leaves (above the roots and stem base), the light green parts, and to a lesser extent, the dark green parts of the leaves.
 The dark green portion is usually discarded because it has a tough texture, but it can be sautéed or more commonly added to stock for flavor.
 A few leaves are sometimes tied with twine and other herbs to form a bouquet garni.

 Leeks are typically chopped into slices 5–10 mm thick.
 The slices tend to fall apart due to the layered structure of the leek.
 The different ways of preparing the vegetable are: